-A Glimpse Into The Life Of An Official Scorer
+A Glimpse Into the Life of an Official Scorer

 At Target Field, the official scorer sits in the first seat in the front row of the press box on the left as you’re looking at the field.
-When I picked up my media pass I noticed the person who signed in before me was from MBC Korea, one of that country’s three major broadcasting systems.
+When I picked up my media pass I noticed the person who signed in before me was from MBC Korea, one of the country’s three major broadcasting systems.
 Most of the time the press box was quiet, punctuated mainly by the sound of typing.
 For the official scorer, the tools of the trade include a laptop, binoculars, a scoresheet plus extra notepads to keep pertinent information close at hand and a TV monitor showing the FSN feed.
-I realized quickly how useful it was to have the monitor on a ten second delay, not just for the official scorer but also for the datacaster who sits next to the official scorer and is responsible for recording all game action for those following online.
+I realized quickly how useful it was to have the monitor on a ten second delay, not just for the official scorer but also for the datacaster who sits next to the official scorer and is responsible for recording every game action for those following online.

 As many do, he began his lifelong relationship with the statistical side of the game by keeping score when attending games at Metropolitan Stadium as a kid.
 When he said that he had a knack for it, he paused and chuckled as he said, “Yeah, I know - why couldn’t I have gotten a knack for something useful, right?”
 He has previously worked as an official scorer for the Minneapolis Loons and St. Paul Saints and started with the Twins in 2007.
-He splits the duties with Gregg Wong, a former Pioneer Press sports reporter, and there is also a backup official scorer.
-(Thornley also has a “day job” as Health Educator with the Minnesota Department of Health.)
+He splits the duties with Gregg Wong, a former Pioneer Press sports reporter, and they also have a backup official scorer.
+(He also has a “day job” as Health Educator with the Minnesota Department of Health.)